HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Experimental Setup

 \subsection{Computational Infrastructure}

-All experiments were run on the Lonestar6 supercomputer at the Texas Advanced Computing Center, accessed through the NSF National AI Research Resource (NAIRR) Pilot program.
-The backbone pretraining phase ran for 20 epochs and required approximately 46 hours on NVIDIA A100 GPUs.
-The fine tuning phase completed in 12 epochs.
-For both stages we selected the checkpoint with the lowest validation loss and used that model state for all downstream evaluation.
+All experiments were run on the Lonestar6 supercomputer at the Texas Advanced Computing Center, accessed through the NSF-led National AI Research Resource (NAIRR) Pilot program~\cite{tacc2024nairr_lonestar6,nsf2024nairrpilot}.
+Stage 1 pretraining ran for 20 epochs and required approximately 48 GPU-hours on a single NVIDIA A100 GPU; Stage 2 detection head training ran for 12 epochs on a single NVIDIA A100 GPU.
+We used mixed-precision training with PyTorch and deterministic seeds fixed per experiment.
+Unless otherwise stated, we select checkpoints using the lowest validation loss (from clean validation sequences only) on the USGS validation partition (n=798 sites; Section~\ref{subsubsec:partitioning}), and we never use the USGS test partition or any Canadian station for model selection.